raspberrypilearning/explore-a-3d-world/en/step_4.md

 --- task ---
 **Test:** Play your scene and check if you are happy with the speed settings.

-What happens if you go off the edge of the plane?
-Don't worry your character will go back to the centre next time you enter Playmode.

 **Tip:** You can use Playmode to try out different settings in but if you have changed them you will need to exit Playmode and set the values again in the Inspector to keep the settings you prefer.